Carleton School of Information Technology

 Carleton School of Information Technology (CSIT) is part of the Faculty of Engineering and Design at Carleton University.
 CSIT, together with Algonquin College, offers a Bachelor of Information Technology degree from one of four undergraduate programs: Information Resource Management, Interactive Multimedia and Design, Network Technology, and Optical Systems and Sensors.

 History

 In 2000, the Ontario government awarded funding for classrooms and laboratory space in the newly built Azrieli Pavilion, as well as for computing and laboratory equipment.
 This funding was awarded according to the provincial government's call to address the double cohort with joint programs between community colleges and universities.

 In 2003, the School opened under the directorship of Dr. Ben Gianni, offering two unique programs (Network Technology, and Interactive Multimedia and Design) in partnership with Algonquin College, whereby students graduate in four years with both an advanced college diploma from Algonquin College, and a Bachelor of Information Technology from Carleton University.

-In September 2005, Dr. Dorina Petriu took over directorship of the School.
+In September 2005, Dorina Petriu took over directorship of the School.

 In September 2006, CSIT acquired a motion capture 3D development system and a renderfarm.

 In July 2009, Dr. Anthony Whitehead took over directorship of the School.